ali8888/countdowntotheinevitableheatdeathoftheuniverse/README.md

-# countdowntotheinevitableheatdeathoftheuniverse
+# countdowntotheinevitableheatdeathoftheuniverseinmilliseconds
+Countdown to the Inevitable Heat Death of the Universe In Milliseconds

-Countdown to the Inevitable Heat Death of the Universe
+Forked from the Countdown to the Inevitable Heat Death of the Universe

-This is just a silly timer with a very big number.
-Maybe you can improve it, idk.

-Values do not need to be hosted on a server.
-It is based on the client machine's system time.

-*prediction of the end of the universe may change as the eons progress.
+It now displays the countdown in milliseconds..